Insolvency Law For Foreign Investors

 Spanish law also includes the Institute for the Avoidance of Insolvency.
 It is governed by Articles 71 et seq. of the Insolvency Statute.
 Insolvency Act.
 The insolvency administrator may contest and reverse legal acts that have caused damage to the assets and which the insolvency debtor has performed within two years prior to the issue of the decision opening the insolvency proceedings by means of an action for rescission (acción de reintegración).
 As a rule, insolvency is announced over a longer period of time and the insolvency debtor may be tempted to favour certain creditors or even to set aside assets.
 However, fraudulent intent on the part of the debtor is not necessary.
 The creditor of the insolvency proceedings may bring an action for rescission only in the alternative if the insolvency administrator has not exercised his right of rescission within two months of being requested to bring the specific action for rescission.

 Even before concluding a contract, it is advisable to obtain relevant information about the potential business partner in Spain.

-On the one hand, the public insolvency register (Registro Público Concursal) can be consulted.
+On the one hand, the public register of insolvencies (Registro Público Concursal) can be consulted.
 Since some of the information in the public insolvency register is published somewhat later than in the Spanish Official Gazette (Boletín Oficial del Estado, short: BOE), it is worth googling for the name of the contractual partner and BOE at the same time.

-On the other hand, you can search the central commercial register (Registro Mercantil Central) for various company information.
+On the other hand, you can search in the central commercial register (Registro Mercantil Central) for various company information.
 It is also possible to check whether annual accounts have been submitted and what they look like.
 In the property register (Registro de la Propiedad), one can find out whether the company has real property in its own name.